 Data Collection

 An initial letter was sent to the members of the different NICs, explaining the rationale and the framework of the research.
 Of the approximate 68 members in these NICs, 28 responded to the request to contact me.
 The topics of the interview included the personal history of the respondent, the challenges of living in the NIC, social action in the city, and other subjects, such as the process of absorption into the community.
-In each commune, I spoke with between 4 and 17 people.
+In each commune, the researcher spoke with between 4 and 17 people.
 The semi-structured interviews were conducted face-to-face; they lasted between 60 and 90 minutes, until saturation of the information.
 They were recorded and transcribed.

 Data Analysis